StarsShadow-dev/Universal-Constraint-Language/README.md

 If you get an error message like `“Parallel-lang” cannot be opened because it is from an unidentified developer`.

-This is probably because safari gave the executable the `com.apple.quarantine` attribute.
+This is probably because your web browser gave the executable the `com.apple.quarantine` attribute.

 You can list the attributes on the binary with:
 ```